 Unstable release: all new features and bug fixes are checked in SIPp's SVN (http://sipp.svn.sourceforge.net/viewvc/sipp/sipp/trunk/) repository as soon as they are available.
-Every night, an automatic extraction is done and the source code of this release is made available.

 Use the unstable release if you absolutely need a bug fix or a feature that is not in the stable release.